vyoma-raman/check-api-python-wrapper/README.md

 }
 ```

-Current user permissions and team user ids can be found by running the following query.
+Current user permissions and team user ids can be found by running the following query:

 ```
 query {